dynaroars/dig/README.md

 > What is the input to DIG?
   - DIG takes as input a C program.
 This program must be compilable (i.e., syntactically correct) and is annnotated with locations of interest (where you want to infer invariants at).
   - DIG can also take as input a `csv` file consisting of program traces and it will infer invariants just over those traces (i.e., pure dynamic).

+> What are the dependencies for using DIG?
+  - Python, Sympy, and the Z3 SMT solver for inferring invariants, an the symbolic execution tool CIVL for checking invariants from source code.
+Python, Sympy, and Z3 can be installed using the Miniconda distribution of Python.
+CIVL already comes with the DIG distrubition.

 >  Do I need to tune DIG to infer invariants?
   - No, DIG should work out of the box and does not require user inputs.
-However, if you want to tweak the behavior of DIG, you can do so as shown [here](#additional-options).
+However, if you want to tweak the behavior of DIG, you can do so as shown [here](#wrench-tweaking-dig).

 > What kind of invariants are supported?

   - This DIG tool supports **numerical invariants**.
 This includes both nonlinear and linear (affine) properties.
 See programs and examples [here](./EXAMPLES.md)
   - Note many [research projects](#page_with_curl-publications) build upon DIG to support other kinds of invariants (e.g., ranking functions and recurrent sets for termination and non-termination analysis, or recurrence relations for complexity analysis).
-These projects will have their own, separate research prototypes.
+These projects have their own separate research prototype tools.

 > What makes DIG different from other invariant generation tools?